andylikescodes/andylikescodes.github.io/_posts/2020-07-29-Metropolis-Hasting-Algorithm.md

 Study Notes for Cousera Course: [Bayesian Statistics: Techniques and Models](https://www.coursera.org/learn/mcmc-bayesian-statistics/)) by Matthew Heiner.

 Bayesian statistics allows us to caluculate the posterior distribution using the likelihood function and the prior distribution.
-The posterior distribution is proportional to the likelihood function times the prior given
+The posterior distribution is proportional to the likelihood function times the prior formulated by the following equation:
+$$p(\theta) \poportional$$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTY1MDk2MzFdfQ==
+eyJoaXN0b3J5IjpbMTEwNjA3NjgzOF19
 -->